ryankerbyIT/Myblog/_posts/2024-10-01-building-cloud-native-applications-using-azure-container-apps.md

 ## Frequently Asked Questions (FAQs)

 ### 1. Can I use other container registries with Azure Container Apps?
 Yes, Azure Container Apps can work with other container registries such as Docker Hub and private registries.
-However, you must configure appropriate access credentials and permissions to enable secure pulls from these registries. {: .prompt-tip }
+However, you must configure appropriate access credentials and permissions to enable secure pulls from these registries.

 ### 2. How is Azure Container Apps different from Azure Kubernetes Service (AKS)?
 Azure Container Apps is a fully managed serverless container platform that abstracts much of the complexity of Kubernetes management, such as cluster provisioning, scaling, and maintenance.
 AKS, on the other hand, provides a more comprehensive Kubernetes experience, allowing for more control over container orchestration, custom scaling rules, and networking configurations.
 Use Azure Container Apps for simpler, serverless deployments, and AKS for complex, large-scale, Kubernetes-based microservices architectures.{: .prompt-tip }

 ### 3. Is it possible to deploy multi-container applications in Azure Container Apps?
 Yes, Azure Container Apps supports multi-container applications.
-You can define multiple containers within a single application and specify inter-container communication, shared storage, and scaling rules. {: .prompt-tip }
+You can define multiple containers within a single application and specify inter-container communication, shared storage, and scaling rules.

 ### 4. Can I run background tasks or event-driven processing in Azure Container Apps?
 Yes, you can use the integrated Kubernetes Event-driven Autoscaler (KEDA) in Azure Container Apps to handle background processing and event-driven workloads.
-KEDA allows scaling your applications based on events from sources like Azure Service Bus, Azure Queue Storage, HTTP triggers, and more. {: .prompt-tip }
+KEDA allows scaling your applications based on events from sources like Azure Service Bus, Azure Queue Storage, HTTP triggers, and more.